 In 2006, FAF developed a new gated community real estate project, located in fast developing area of Guanacaste, Costa Rica.
 FAF directed the in-country acquisition of the property, and continues to manage a team of engineers and professionals for this entity.
 FAF also developed and manages a cattle ranch in Costa Rica.

-In 2012, FAF went to Ethiopia to provide large scale farm management services to a large landowner in the western part of the country.
-FAF is the first to successfully grow commercial corn in the region.
+In 2012-2023, FAF went to Ethiopia to provide large scale farm management services to a large landholder in the western part of the country and oversaw USDA wheat shipments to Sudan.